haranya135/pH-safe-application/README.md

 ## Message

 Thank you for using the pH Safe App!
-Buy test-approved drinking water to ensure the water you're about to drink is safe:>n This program is only a demonstration; full specs and UI will be released in the future.
-Mc Joseph C. Agbanlog and Christian Medallada
+Buy test-approved drinking water to ensure the water you're about to drink is safe.

-(Junior pH Safe Mobile App Developers)